732-906-1500

 Recently, The Superior Court of New Jersey issued a holding that affects the two-minute lockout defense to a DUI charge.
 Originally, courts held that two minutes must elapse between breathalyzer tests to remove residual alcohol from in the machine.
 If another test is taken too quickly, future tests may be inaccurate.
 This rule was called into question in State v.
 Mukherjee.

-Details of State v.
-Mukherjee
+Details Of State V. Mukherjee

 Just before four a.m. at the Vince Lombardi rest area, a state trooper found Mr. Mukherjee “slumped over” the steering wheel of his vehicle while the engine was running.
 After knocking on the door, the defendant rolled down his window and the officer claims he noticed a strong alcohol odor emanating from the vehicle.